-Today, the unchallenged legacy of the colonial/apartheid era has normalised racialised urban planning and led to an increase in spatial segregation under the post-apartheid governments in Cape Town.
+Today, the unchallenged legacy of the colonial/Apartheid era has normalised racialised urban planning and led to an increase in spatial segregation under the post-apartheid governments in Cape Town.

-Since 1994, the value of well-located land and property has increased exponentially in Cape Town.
-However, despite progressive legislation and policy requiring redress and inclusion, governments (national, provincial and local) have followed a de fact policy of asset stripping to build government housing on the periphery as opposed to the urban heart and city centre.
+Since 1994, the profit value of well-located land and property has increased exponentially in Cape Town.
+Despite progressive legislation and policy requiring redress and inclusion, governments (national, provincial and local) have followed a de facto policy of asset stripping to build public or social housing on the extreme periphery of the city as opposed to the urban heart and city centre.

 This spatial segregation, exclusion and discrimination is a direct result of government policy and an unregulated market with roots in the racist policies of Apartheid.
 The lack of any government interventions to remedy spatial segregation means that Cape Town remains one of the most segregated cities in the world based on race.
 Since the formal end of Apartheid Capetown has grown into a city of Billionaires where Coloured and Black South Africans live on the extremes in the townships of Langa, Nyanga, Guguletu, Khayelitsha, Hanover Park and Mitchells Plain.
 Here millions of people risk disease and death with limited access to the opportunities, good public services and safety which resident of Capetown enjoy